Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Methodology

 In practice, mean aggregation tends to yield lower importance scores for a larger number of layers, reflecting more conservative relevance estimates.
 In contrast, max aggregation often results in a greater number of layers receiving high importance scores, highlighting the most dominant filter in each layer.
 The choice between mean and max aggregation depends on the desired trade-off between interpretability and granularity in the resulting heatmap.

-\step{4}{Winsorization of Importance Scores} Classical Winsorization replaces values below the lower \(p^{\text{th}}\) and above the upper \((100 - p)^{\text{th}}\) percentiles with the respective threshold values.
-In contrast, we apply \textbf{one-sided upper clipping} at the \(p^{\text{th}}\) percentile, computed only over nonzero scores, to suppress dominant layers while preserving inactive ones.
-To prevent deeper layers with large \(\Gamma^c_i\)---a common occurrence in models such as those evaluated in this work, as shown in Figs.~\ref{fig:Overlay} and~\ref{fig:winsorcam_progession}---from disproportionately influencing the final saliency map, we apply this process.
+\step{4}{Winsorization of Importance Scores} Classical Winsorization replaces values below the lower $p^{\text{th}}$ and above the upper $(100-p)^{\text{th}}$ percentiles with threshold values.
+We apply \textbf{one-sided upper clipping} at the $p^{\text{th}}$ percentile, computed only over nonzero scores, to suppress dominant layers while preserving inactive ones.
+This prevents deeper layers with large $\Gamma^c_i$ from disproportionately influencing the final saliency map (as shown in Figs.~\ref{fig:Overlay} and~\ref{fig:winsorcam_progession}).